roberts-m/roberts-m.github.io/index.md

 Please reach out if you are interested in joining the lab..
-More information on lab policies and my mentoring philosophy can be found on the [lab Github](https://github.com/dallasLab).
+More information on lab policies and my mentoring philosophy can be found on ....

 Feel free to [contact me](mailto:robertm2@email.sc.edu)